puffinrocks/puffin/README.md

     docker-compose up

-Go to [http://puffin.localhost](http://puffin.localhost) to acces Puffin.
+Go to [http://puffin.localhost](http://puffin.localhost) to access Puffin.
 Log In as user "puffin", password "puffin".
 Emails sent from Puffin are accessible via embedded Mailhog server at [http://mailhog.localhost](http://mailhog.localhost).

+If [http://puffin.localhost](http://puffin.localhost) is not accessible you can try connecting to Puffin via a port: [http://localhost:8080](http://localhost:8080).
+However, without DNS configured correctly, you won't be able to access the apps.

 Puffin server is automatically reloaded on every code change thanks to [reload](https://github.com/loomchild/reload).